Skip to main content

 Technical Team Lead, Leica Biosystems

-I completed my PhD in Stem Cell Therapy at the University of Birmingham and moved straight into a research assistant role learning about the biophysics of T cell receptor signaling at the University of Oxford.
+I completed my PhD in Stem Cell Therapy at the University of Birmingham and moved straight into a research assistant role learning about the biophysics of T cell receptor signalling at the University of Oxford.
 This distinct change from my PhD training gave me a breadth of new knowledge and experience that significantly contributed to the development of my scientific abilities.

 I returned to Birmingham and stem cell therapies for my first post-doc position in 2014 where I started to gain an understanding of translational research.
-I joined Newcastle in 2015, taking up my final post doc role with Prof Neil Perkins and Prof Jeremy Lakey.
+I joined Newcastle in 2015, taking up my final postdoc role with Prof Neil Perkins and Prof Jeremy Lakey.
 This role involved the development of a new biomaterial for commercial applications and gave me my first insight into how research is directed when commercial applications are in mind.
 Excitingly, this project led to the formation of MarraBio, a spin out for Newcastle University and made me think seriously about moving out of the HE sector and into industry.

 What’s the best part of your role at Leica Biosystems?